Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_services/services.md

 # Services

 In Kubernetes, 'services' is actually all about networking.
-In Docker world, when you use docker compose, all the networking is done for us.
+In Docker world, when you use docker-compose, all the networking is done for you automatically behind the scenes.
 However that's not the case when it comes to kubernetes.
 To setup networking in Kubernetes, you need to create 'service' objects.

 There are [4 main types of of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

 ## Nodeport Service Type

 We have already created this type of service in earlier examples.
 The NodePort service type is specifically used for making a pod accessible externally.
 E.g. from another VM, or another pod from another Kubecluster.
-Nodeport can't be used for pod-to-pod communication where both pods are running on the same kube cluster.
+Nodeport can't be used for pod-to-pod communication where both pods are running in the same kube cluster.

 Nodeport is actually rarely used in production, and is mainly used for development purposes only.

 ## ClusterIP Service Type

-This service type is specifically designed for setting up internal pod-to-pod communications inside a kube cluster.
+This service type is specifically designed for setting up inter pod-to-pod communications inside a kube cluster.

 For example, let's say we have 2 pods, one is generic httpd pod, and the other is a generic centos pod.
 Let's say we want to be able to curl from the centos pod, to the httpd pod.
-To be able to do this, you need to create a ClusterIP service to sit in front of the httpd pod so that it can accept curl requests coming from other pods in the kubecluster.
+To be able to do this, you need to create a ClusterIP service to sit in front of the httpd pod so that it can accept curl requests coming from other pods in the same kubecluster.
 So first we build the httpd pod:

 ```yaml
 ---